 The IIE Center for Women’s Leadership Initiatives (WLI) provides opportunities for women worldwide to participate in cutting-edge training, professional development and exchange programs and pursue higher education.
 Through our programs, women develop and join networks of peers, mentors and experts and serve as effective leaders in the public and private sectors around the world.

-We work with sponsors to design programs that leverage strategic partnerships to engage emerging and established women leaders from underserved communities.
+We work with sponsors to design programs that leverage strategic partnerships to engage emerging and established women leaders from undeserved communities.
 Our programs create linkages among individuals, groups and networks, resulting in a tangible multiplier effect, measurable impact and long-term sustainability.
 WLI program participants are agents for change, mentors and role models.
 They start and grow businesses and run sustainable organizations.
 WLI participants lead their communities.

 Building knowledge and skills among organizations and the women they serve.